How does low-code development fit into the bigger scheme of computer programming code?

 - Outsystems, a big player in the low-code platform world for all kinds of apps.
 Another option in a similar vein is Mendix which has a couple of unique features (like the separate development environment for developers and non-developers).

 - Appian, Similarly to Mendix and Outsystems is geared toward enterprise companies.
 It has support for AI and offers easy integration with both ready-to-use machine learning models and also external-AI services from Google.
 It also supports external-AI services from Amazon and Microsoft, but they requires some work to be integrated.

 - Linx, a low-code platform that specialises in the backend space and lends technologies from several other tools sets cush as ETL, EAI, BPM and automation.
-Geared towards SMEs, Linx is a great tool for IT all-rounders who simply do not want to code and need to rapidly deliver powerful backend processes & web services.
+Geared towards SMEs, Linx is a great tool for IT all-rounders who simply do not want to code and need to rapidly deliver powerful backend processes, APIs & web services.